Dem0-o/GorillaHub/README.md

 An online mod directory for Gorilla Tag fan games/copies on standalone and PCVR

 # NOTE
-This website is still in development and has actually not been announced yet.
+This website is still in development and has actually not been released yet.